Spiedr.com

 Mop-Up

-Similar to cold trailing, mop-up is the process of looking for glowing embers and putting them out, however mop-up is focused specifically at control lines and on the outside of control lines, where embers may have blown or otherwise jumped.
+Similar to cold trailing, mop-up is the process of looking for glowing embers and putting them out.
+However, mop-up is focused specifically at control lines and on the outside of control lines, where embers may have blown or otherwise jumped.
 Keeping a careful eye on embers around and just outside of control lines helps to prevent new fires from starting close to the original wildfire.

 Of course, this is only a brief outline of the complex and technical world of wildfire fighting.
 If you want to learn more or get training in wildland firefighting, see more about SPIEDR’s training services here.
 SPIEDR also offers consulting services to determine an appropriate wildfire reduction strategy through assessment, reporting, and implementation.
 Learn more here.